pranavl/JOpenIGTLink/README.md

 Android does not support use of JAR's compiled with Java 1.8.
 To use this library, the Java source must be compiled using JDK 7.

 ##Code Example
-Two new classes were written to add to the existing library.
+Two new classes were added to the existing library in the `main` package.

 ####`JOpenIGTClient`
 This class is a sample client using the OpenIGTLink protocol.